ElieSDK/Sumo_Match_Prediction/README.md

 # Sumo Match Prediction

-Sumo datasets analysis with an objective of predicting the outcome of sumo plays.
+Sumo datasets analysis with the objective of predicting the outcome of sumo plays.

 ## How to

-Simply by opening Sumo Match Prediction.ipynb or using [Jupyter Nbviewer](https://nbviewer.jupyter.org/github/ElieSDK/Sumo_Match_Prediction/blob/main/Sumo%20Match%20Prediction.ipynb)
+By opening Sumo Match Prediction.ipynb or using [Jupyter Nbviewer](https://nbviewer.jupyter.org/github/ElieSDK/Sumo_Match_Prediction/blob/main/Sumo%20Match%20Prediction.ipynb)

 ----------------------------------------------------------------------------------------